Lacyway/LiQ-Functions/README.md

 # LiQ-Functions
- A library of functions for LiQ Gaming ARMA 3
+### A library of functions for LiQ Gaming ARMA 3.

+Read the [wiki](https://github.com/Lacyway/LiQ-Functions/wiki) for installation and usage.